ObjColumnist/apn_on_rails/README.md

 # Installation and Setup

-### Converting Your Certificate
+### Converting Your SSL Certificate

-Once you have the certificate from Apple for your app in the Keychain Access app, export your key and the Apple certificate as a p12 file.
+Once you have downloaded the SSL Certificate and added it to the Keychain Access app, you will need to export your Private Key and the SSL Certificate as a p12 file.
 Here is a quick walkthrough on how to do this:

-1. Click the disclosure arrow next to your certificate in Keychain Access to reveal the private key
+1. Click the disclosure arrow next to your SSL Certificate in Keychain Access to reveal the Private Key
-2. Select both the certificate and the private key.
+2. Select both the SSL Certificate and the Private Key.
 3. Right click and choose `Export 2 items...`.
 4. Choose the p12 format from the drop down and name it something like `cert.p12`.